percona/pmm/doc/source/glossary.terminology.rst

       - |pmm-server| unique ID
       - |pmm| version
-      - The name and version of the operating system, AMI or virtual appliance
+      - The name and version of the operating system, |ami| or virtual appliance
       - |mysql| version
       - |perl| version